NetEng-Pro/netwk-pro-web/legal/TERMS.md

 ### 2. Platforms Covered

-These Terms & Conditions apply to all platforms associated with NetEng-Pro, including but not limited to:
+These Terms & Conditions apply to all platforms associated with Network Pro, including but not limited to:

 - **GitHub**